...

-You’ve been running cold runner1 molds for years.
+You have been running cold runner molds — tooling with unheated sprue and runner channels that solidify with every shot — for years.
 They work.
-But as your production volumes climb past 100,000 shots per year, the math starts to hurt — 30–40% of your plastic shot weight ends up as runner scrap, your cycle times are longer than they need to be, and your press time is partly eaten by runner handling.
+But as your production volumes climb past 100,000 shots per year, the math starts to hurt: 30-40% of your plastica1 shot weight ends up as runner scrap, cycle times are longer than they need to be, and your tempi di produzione dello stampaggio a iniezione is partly eaten by runner handling.

 Someone on your team suggests hot runners.
 Your first reaction is the upfront tooling cost.
 Here’s what I’ve told every engineer who comes to me with that same hesitation: the cost question is the wrong question.
 The right question is: at your volume, how many months before the hot runner pays for itself?
 For most high-volume production scenarios, the honest answer is under six months.